Dr Victoria Whitaker

 387 Glossop Road

 Tel: +44 (0) 114 222 2073

-I have a broad interest in the sociology of childhood and youth, the health and wellbeing of children and young people, youth culture and on intergenerational relationships.
+I have a broad interest in the sociology of childhood and youth, the health and wellbeing of young people and families, youth culture and in intergenerational relationships.
 I am a qualitative researcher and employ creative, participatory methods to promote the active involvement of children and families in research.

 My current role is primarily focused on exploring potential explanations for the decline in youth drinking and examining the changing role of alcohol within youth culture over time.

 - Earley V, Fairbrother H & Curtis P (2018) Displaying good fathering through the construction of physical activity as intimate practice.
 Families, Relationships and Societies.
 View this article in WRRO